Eldorado, Saskatchewan

 Eldorado is a former mining community turned ghost town located on Beaverlodge Lake in northern Saskatchewan, Canada.
 Its original name was Beaverlodge.
-Eldorado and nearby Uranium City are along Saskatchewan Highway 962, an isolated stretch of highway.
+Eldorado and nearby Uranium City are along Highway 962, an isolated stretch of highway.

 History

 After uranium was discovered in the Beaverlodge District in 1946, Eldorado Mining and Refining established Eldorado as a community to house its miners, their families, and related workers.
 By 1951, the community of Eldorado had a population of 184.

 Eldorado Mining and Refining opened the Beaverlodge Mine in 1953.
 The Eldorado Company's major production came from the Fay-Ace-Verna mine shafts, mostly from uranium deposits located in the Archaen Tazin Group.
 The deposits are found within the footwall and hanging wall of the St. Louis fault.

 Eldorado had a one-room school that taught students through to grade six, after which they were transported to Uranium City.
 The first post office was established in 1953 with John Edgar Hamlin as postmaster.
 The community grew to a population of 939 by 1956.

 After the decline of Eldorado's population to 229 in 1981, the Beaverlodge Mine shut down in 1982.
 The post office closed July 20, 1982, with May A. Grona as the last postmaster.